kokitsune/nichirin/README.md

 uDEnkrypt

+All text files provided are save files.
+For easier testing.

 Save files must be in the same directory as the app for it to work!

 XOR : Selecting wrong type of key (e.g. Choosing Binary but typing 24 as the key) will make unforeseen consequence please try not to break the application